Kickball Rules

 • Upon request, captains must provide a copy of the team’s lineup with fielding positions and innings each player will be sitting out

-• All players must be slotted to field as even a number of innings as possible per game.
+• All players must be slotted to field an equitable number of innings as possible per game.
 No player may sit out a second time before another player has sat out their first time.
 A player may sit out a second time the same inning another player sits out their first time.
 Etc. (No 3rd out for player A before player B sits out twice).

 • Captains may only substitute players off/on the field in case of injury or illness.
 The replacement fielder must be a player who has the least slotted starting time of the available benched players.